Kiloutre/TekkenMovesetExtractor/README.md

 ## Exporting from Tag2 (CEMU)
 In order to work with Tag2, you need to first get the base address of the game in Cemu, and feed it to the variable `cemu_base` in `game_addresses.txt`
 This address changes everytime CEMU is started.
+You can find it by finding any game-related value (an easy one is 32770 for crouching and 32769 for standing, in big endian), then looking at what accesses the value and dumping the r13 register from there.
+The r13 register will contain the `cemu_base` address.
 Then, you need to run the extractor with the argument `tag2`.
 Example:

 `python Ton-Chan's_Motbin_export.py tag2`